Cattle prod

 A cattle prod, also called a stock prod or a hot stick, is a handheld device commonly used to make cattle or other livestock move by striking or poking them.
 An electric cattle prod is a stick with electrodes on the end which is used to make cattle move via a relatively high-voltage, low-current electric shock.
-The electric cattle prod is said to have been invented by Texas cattle baron Robert J. Kleberg, Jr. of the King Ranch around 1930, although versions were sold as early as 1917.
+The electric cattle prod is said to have been invented by Texas cattle baron Robert J. Kleberg III. of the King Ranch around 1930, although versions were sold as early as 1917.

 Electric prods

-A hotshot is typically cylindrical, and can carry an open electric current at the "shock end" when activated.
+An electric cattle prod is typically cylindrical, and can carry an open electric current at the "shock end" when activated.
 The electric current at the shock end runs through two metal electrodes.
-Anything that touches the electric current receives a high-voltage low-current shock, not strong enough to kill a human or a large animal such as a cow or sheep from short-term exposure, but strong enough to cause significant pain.
+Anything that touches the electrodes receives a high-voltage low-current shock, not strong enough to kill a human or a large animal such as a cow or sheep from short-term exposure, but strong enough to cause significant pain.

 The electric cattle prod is designed to inflict a painful shock to cattle, and thus "prod" them along; the pain stimulates movement.
-Some higher-voltage prods can interfere with radio and CB radio reception when activated.

 There are various designs of electric cattle prods.
-Their shape is often subject to guidelines of what can easily be used and handled.
+Their shape is designed to make them easy to use and handle.
 They range in length from six inches (usually of a more encased rectangular prism design like a stun gun), to up to six feet.
-As the precursor of stun guns, cattle prods also have a wide range of voltage with enough current to operate in the same manner as a stun gun does against humans.
-Whether it is called a cattle prod or a stun gun, both units are shaped for easy carry and function in the same manner against animals or humans.
-Most are simple designs powered by 9-volt or a combination of other types of batteries.
-Anything out of that range is usually too heavy and unwieldy for practical use.
-Another typical design is a box containing a large battery (or battery pack) at the handle end and wires embedded in a fibreglass rod, ending with two electrodes in a rubber tip.
-This design is well-suited for use as a regular cattle prod.
+Most are simple designs powered by 9-volt battery or similarly small batteries, to make them small and light enough to wield.
+One typical design is a box containing a large battery (or battery pack) at the handle end and wires embedded in a fibreglass rod, ending with two electrodes in a rubber tip.

+As the precursor of stun guns, cattle prods have a wide range of voltage with enough current to operate in the same manner as a stun gun does against humans.

 The use of electric cattle prods has been debated by many people.
 Organizations such as PETA contend that the use of cattle prods is as much mentally harmful as it is physically.
 Most farmers contend that the short shock is minutely felt, and soon forgotten.

+Some higher-voltage prods can interfere with radio reception when activated.